speric/speric.github.com/_posts/2014-03-29-my-git-workflow.md

 <p>If I am
 pairing, I will be more descriptive with the commit messages.
 But when I am coding alone, these pre-PR commits are for me, and are not meant to be used for any meaningful code review.
-When I am satisfied that the work I've done will eventually become a PR, I'll push my branch:</p>
+When I am satisfied that I the work I've done will eventually become a PR, I'll push my branch to a remote:</p>

 <pre>$ git pushr</pre>

 <p>The <code>pushr</code> command is a nice little shortcut from the <a
 href="https://github.com/jeremywrowe/dotfiles/blob/master/dots/gitconfig#L67">dotfiles</a> I use.
 It creates a remote branch with the same name as my local branch, in this case, <code>an-awesome-new-feature</code>.
-After the initial <code>git pushr</code>, I can just do <code>git push</code> whenever I push to the remote branch.</p>
+After the initial <code>git pushr</code>, I can just do <code>git push</code> and it will push to the remote branch.</p>

 <p>The "do some work, test, commit, push" loop happens until I am
 satisfied that the feature is ready for a pull request.
 If a new feature